tx-agent-kit

 Application modules orchestrate use cases by combining ports:

-// packages/core/src/domains/task/application/task-service.ts
+// packages/core/src/domains/organization/application/organization-service.ts

-export class TaskService extends Context.Tag('TaskService')<TaskService, {
+export class OrganizationService extends Context.Tag('OrganizationService')<OrganizationService, {

-getById: (principal: Principal, taskId: string) => Effect.Effect<Task, CoreError>
+getById: (principal: Principal, organizationId: string) => Effect.Effect<Organization, CoreError>

-create: (principal: Principal, input: CreateTaskCommand) => Effect.Effect<Task, CoreError>
+create: (principal: Principal, input: CreateOrganizationCommand) => Effect.Effect<Organization, CoreError>

 // ...